Tuesday, May 4, 2021

 How I Made The Best Tactical Knife Ever Made...Even Better

-When Les De Asis wanted a serious folding combat knife incorporating the Michael Walker designed liner lock with ball detent, he teamed up with Chris Caracci and developed the AFCK.
+When Les De Asis wanted a serious folding combat knife that featured the Michael Walker-designed liner lock with a ball detent, he teamed up with Chris Caracci to develop the AFCK.
 This stands for Advanced Folding Combat Knife.
-I’ve also heard it referred to the Armed Forces Combat Knife, which is incorrect but would be a great name as well.
-Whatever you want to call it, it certainly did usher in, or even possibly create the new genre of the tactical folding knife.
+I’ve also heard it called the Armed Forces Combat Knife, which is incorrect but would be a great name too.
+Whatever you want to call it, it definitely ushered in, or possibly even created, a new genre of tactical folding knives.

 Chris and Les only collaborated on one knife.
 It is my understanding that Les has a nasty habit of not paying designers.
-Allen Elisewitz and Ernest Emerson fell victim to Les, so it would not surprise me Les did the same to Chris.
-Although I love the AFCK and praise it for being such a groundbreaking design, it is Chris Caracci I am directing that praise to.
-I’m just thankful Benchmade made them and did such a consistently good job of it.
+Allen Elisewitz and Ernest Emerson have fallen victim to Les, so I wouldn't be surprised if Les did the same to Chris.
+Although I love the AFCK and praise it for being such a groundbreaking design, I am directing that praise to Chris Caracci.
+I’m just thankful that Benchmade made them and did such a consistently good job with it.

-Chris Caracci, a former Navy Seal came up with this amazing design.
-It is clearly not as high tech as some of the newer knives of the day, but I can tell you that the one I have been carrying now for 20+ years is a true workhorse.
-As you can see in the photos below, a lot of the black has been worn off the blade.
+Chris Caracci, a former Navy SEAL, came up with this incredible design.
+While it isn't as advanced as some of the newer knives out there, I can tell you that the one I've been carrying for over 20 years is a real workhorse.
+As shown in the photos below, much of the black coating has worn off the blade.

 Benchmade AFCK